ridwanbejo/terraform-aws-iam-user-group/README.md

 ## A. Prerequisites

-Lorem ipsum sit dolor amet.
+Requirements:

+- Terraform with version >= 1.4
+- Hashicorp/AWS Provider
+- AWS Secret and Access Key

-## B. How to use this module ?
+## B. How to use this module for your Terraform project ?

-Lorem ipsum sit dolor amet.

-Example of complete terraform.tfvars for this module:
+- Copy `example` project from this module.
+You can extend it as per your requirements
+- Configure AWS Secret and Access Key by modifying the `providers.tf`
+  - Ensure that you store the AWS Secret and Access Key in environment variables.
+Don't put it in the terraform file
+- Create `terraform.tfvars` inside the Project.
+Then copy this sample terraform.tfvars into the file:

 ```
 iam_user_groups = [